Skip to content

 Leviathan Thomas Hobbes

-Leviathan rigorously argues that civil peace and social unity are best achieved by the establishment of a commonwealth through social contract.
+http://www.sparknotes.com/philosophy/leviathan/summary/ Leviathan rigorously argues that civil peace and social unity are best achieved by the establishment of a commonwealth through social contract.
 Hobbes’s ideal commonwealth is ruled by a sovereign power responsible for protecting the security of the commonwealth and granted absolute authority to ensure the common defense.
-In his introduction, Hobbes describes this commonwealth as an “artificial person” and as a body politic that mimics the human body.
+In his introduction, Hobbes describes this commonwealth […]

 Social Contract Theory 1.
 Socrates’ Argument